Loksyy/StudioGhibli-site/README.md

 # Studio Ghibli Website
-Since the API isnt hosted on the internet anymore I decided to make a quick modification of [my previous website](https://github.com/Loksyy/ghibliwebsite).
+Since the Studio Ghibli API isnt hosted on the internet anymore I decided to make a quick modification of a previous project. instead of the REST API I used a json file.
-It is relatively the same code except that its using a local json file.

 ## How to use this website
 Clone the repository